DJDOG67/Rendering.Ai/README.md

 python app/main.py
 ```

-This launches a simple window with buttons for uploading a sketch, cleaning it
+A simple PyQt5 window will open.
+The backend in `backend/renderer.py` and project
-up, and running a render.
-Backend functions in `backend/renderer.py` are
+utilities in `app/project.py` are placeholders and need proper model
-placeholders that should be replaced with real implementations.
+integration.

-## Presets
+## Packaging

-Example presets are stored in the `presets/` directory.
-Use `app/presets.py` to
+The final application is intended to be packaged with **PyInstaller** and
-load or save presets programmatically.
+shipped using an **NSIS** installer.